Supabase Auth emails

 Setting up Supabase Auth with Dreamlit

-- Generate beautiful default templates branded with your app name and sender
+- Generate beautiful default templates branded with your app name and sender.

 How to trigger auth emails

 When you configure auth emails through Dreamlit’s setup process, we automatically install a Supabase Auth Hook in your project.
 This hook intercepts auth events and routes them to Dreamlit for custom email delivery.
-Unlike regular database-triggered workflows, Supabase Auth emails work through API calls: Auth emails ONLY trigger when your app calls Supabase auth APIs.
-Your app code must invoke the appropriate method for each email type:Email Type | Supabase API Method | When to Use |
+Supabase Auth emails work differently than regular workflows in Dreamlit.
+They’re triggered by Supabase API calls from your app, which Supabase relays to Dreamlit.
+This means auth emails ONLY trigger when your app calls Supabase auth APIs.
+Your app code must invoke the appropriate method for each email type:| Email Type | Supabase API Method | When to Use |

-Password Reset | supabase.auth.resetPasswordForEmail() | User clicks “Forgot Password” |
+| Password Reset | supabase.auth.resetPasswordForEmail() | User clicks “Forgot Password” |

-Magic Link | supabase.auth.signInWithOtp() | For passwordless login (magic link or OTP) |
+| Magic Link | supabase.auth.signInWithOtp() | For passwordless login (magic link or OTP) |

-Reauthentication | supabase.auth.reauthenticate() | Before password change (if Secure Password Change enabled) |
+| Reauthentication | supabase.auth.reauthenticate() | Before password change (if Secure Password Change enabled) |

-Email Change | supabase.auth.updateUser({email}) | Changing user email (if Secure Email Change enabled) |
+| Email Change | supabase.auth.updateUser({email}) | Changing user email (if Secure Email Change enabled) |

-Confirm Email | supabase.auth.signUp() | New user registration (if Confirm Email enabled) |
+| Confirm Email | supabase.auth.signUp() | New user registration (if Confirm Email enabled) |

-Invite Link | supabase.auth.admin.inviteUserByEmail() | Admin inviting new users |
+| Invite Link | supabase.auth.admin.inviteUserByEmail() | Admin inviting new users |

 Making schema changes safely